MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-ingest-data.md

 ---
-title: "Data warehouse tutorial: Ingest data into a Warehouse in Microsoft Fabric"
+title: "Data warehouse tutorial: Ingest data into a Warehouse"
-description: "In this tutorial, you will ingest data from Azure Blob storage into the warehouse to create tables."
+description: "In this tutorial, you will ingest data from Microsoft Azure Storage into a Fabric warehouse to create tables."
 author: WilliamDAssafMSFT
 ms.author: wiassaf
 ms.reviewer: scbradl